 Aeden put a hand on her shoulder.
 “Immersive sight, taste, smell, touch and mass-effects are an essential part of any good Xathen projection.
 The extreme temperatures and immense gravity effects are moderated so you can enjoy the experience.
 Next time, you should let the Imoli pull you all the way under, don’t struggle.
 In fact, you might want to lie down to help them, the feeding season is so short.
-But to be cocooned in a hydrogenated amorphous silicon oxynitride blanket on the surface of a brown dwarf as the distant companion star sets is an experience like no other.”
+But to be cocooned in a hydrogenated amorphous silicon oxynitride blanket on the surface of a black dwarf as the distant companion star sets is an experience like no other.”

 Taylor tucked a long strand of chestnut brown hair behind her left ear.
 “Some other time.
 Maybe we’ll go somewhere warmer for our second trip.”

 “Like a planet with a nice quiet beach or something.”